-- 1. What is National Fire Incident Reporting System (NFIRS)? - 2.
-Why are fire reports important the AHJ?
+- 1. What is the National Fire Incident Reporting System (NFIRS)? - 2.
+Why are fire reports important to the AHJ?
 Why are they important to the public? - 3.
-What are the potential consequences or incomplete or inaccurate reports?
+What are the potential consequences of incomplete or inaccurate reports?

 1. Given an event scenario and an AHJ report form or template, have students prepare and code a basic incident report.